 How To Reduce The Packaging You Buy

 Sometimes there is just no valid reason for packaging.
-A single orange wrapped in plastic simply so that a label can be added to the item seems quite ridiculous.
+A single orange packaged in plastic simply so that a label can be added to the item seems quite ridiculous.
 As consumers who vote with our wallets, we should apply common sense at all times and make informed choices.

 Buy Less Smaller Convenient Sized Portions